m2lawrence/C-Sharp-BestAppEver/README.md

 If you want to see this great C Sharp code, then please give me a face interview asap?

-Kind regards
+Kind regards,

 Michael Lawrence BSc (HONS)

 m2lawrence77@outlook.com